-This article presented you with many powerful facts that you can integrate into your website and campaigns.
+This article presented you with powerful facts you can integrate into your website and campaigns.
 But to get the most out of the results, you need to A/B test on your ad units.
 Nothing beats actual stats to prove what works and what doesn’t.

 It allows you to test two or more versions of an ad unit (different location, size, color) to see which one does better.

-A/B testing is the only way to know which location, color and creative combination will bring in the highest number of clicks.
+A/B testing is the only way to know which location, color, and creative combination will bring in the highest number of clicks.

 A small plug: If you’re finding the process too tedious or complex, we at AdPushup have made split testing and continuous optimization simple for publishers.
 We help you A/B test ad units with varying ad sizes, designs and placements.

 To minimize banner blindness we cannot forget what caused it in the first place: incessant bombarding of ads in front of uninterested users.
 If the ad meets their desire, visitors will click on it.
 You won’t require a flashy ad.
 There are inherent facts as well, which are common among many users, like reading in a ‘F’ pattern.
 It shows how important eye path and location are.

 Hope this article conveyed some interesting points you can implement and see results.
 That said, I would reiterate again the fact that nothing beats testing.
 It’s more important than ever.

 You have to keep in mind and make sure to put your ads in the most unconventional places possible, which could be right above the fold of the page where it can get a lot of visibility, which would be basically putting your ad at the top of the page.